Choose Good Spinach – Spinach is a versatile and nutrient-rich leafy green, packed with vitamins and minerals that offer numerous health benefits.

 Mulching:

 Applying a layer of mulch around your spinach plants helps retain moisture and keep the soil cool, which is especially important during warmer months.
-Organic mulches like straw, grass clippings, or compost also help prevent weed growth and add nutrients to the soil as they decompose.

 5. Managing Pests and Diseases